-At least 2 years of professional work experience at the national and/or international level in climate change adaptation or other closely relevant programmes.
-Working experience with the UN or other international development organization would be an asset.

-- Experience of working in the field of climate change adaptation and/or livelihoods is desirable; - 5.
-Experience in programme design and management in developing countries is desirable.
+- At least 2 years of professional work experience at the national and/or international level in climate change adaptation or other closely relevant programmes.
+Working experience with the UN or other international development organization would be an asset. - Experience working on finance and economics related to environmental issues is desirable - Experience in programme design and management in developing countries is desirable.